 If any provision of these Site Terms shall be deemed unlawful, void or for any reason unenforceable, then that provision shall be deemed severable from these Site Terms and shall not affect the validity and enforceability of any remaining provisions.

 25. Questions & Contact Information

-If you have any question regarding the use of the Site, please refer first to the All other questions or comments about the Site or its contents should be directed to Customer Care or call us at () .
+If you have any question regarding the use of the Site, please refer first to the FAQs.
+All other questions or comments about the Site or its contents should be directed to Customer Care or call us at (888) -RATING.